BNAKP/DSPortfolio/README.md

 5. [Audience Segmentation](https://github.com/BNAKP/DS_Portfolio/tree/main/Audience%20Segmentation) - Using Clustering & Classification to identify key audience viewing trends to target high risk churn groups for CRM campaigns.

 ### Professional Projects [Ongoing]
-1. [Marketing Ad Spend Analysis] - Using regression to model the relationship between marketing spend, impressions/reach, CTR and conversion/acquisition to optimise ad spend on the social media platforms.
+1. [Marketing Ad Spend Analysis] - Using marketing mix modelling to measure the media impact on digital sales taking into account marketing metrics (spend, impressions etc) while accounting for external factors such as seasonality and macroeconomic trends.
 2. [Identify Growth Opportunities] - Using k-means clustering to group territories and then a random forest regressor to evaluate which social and economic features impact digital spend the most to select markets to focus growth efforts on.
 3. [A/B Testing] - Using bayesian A/B testing to measure the impact of pricing and windowing changes in driving revenue growth.